 Too often we read the parables as allegories.
 Allegories are stories that are like stories in code.
 This thing in the story represents this thing in real life.
 That thing in the story represents that thing in real life.
 George Orwell’s Animal Farm is an allegory of the Bolshevik Revolution and its aftermath.
 Satire often comes to us in the form of allegory.
 But a parable is a parable.
 The whole story is the lesson, not the pieces of it.
 Jesus tells parables with qualities of allegory (i.e. the Parable of the Sower), but it is the whole story that is the point.
 And the point of the whole story is this thing called the Kingdom of Heaven, which is Matthew’s version of Kingdom of God.

 The Kingdom of Heaven and the Kingdom of God are the same Kingdom.
 Kingdom of God is the original and most attested version of the statement.
-Matthew uses Kingdom of God because he was Jewish and was following the Jewish practice of not using the Lord’s name in empty or unflattering speech, and since the Lord is God, Matthew, like many Jewish people of the time, found ways to talk around the word God.
+Matthew uses Kingdom of Heaven because he was Jewish and was following the Jewish practice of not using the Lord’s name in empty or unflattering speech, and since the Lord is God, Matthew, like many Jewish people of the time, found ways to talk around the word God.
 The logic was that if you never say the word, you never can use it incorrectly.

 But what is this Kingdom regardless of which locution we decide to use?
 The Kingdom would be better translated as “reign,” so that “Kingdom of God” becomes “Reign of God.”
 It is not the domain of God, but the power of God to rule.
 This means that the Kingdom of God is simply “The way God rules” – the way God rules the world, the universe.
 So when we are praying the Lord’s Prayer, and we say “Thy Kingdom come,” we are saying “Let the way you rule manifest itself here and now.”
 The manifestation of that ruling power of God is of course expressed by God’s will being done on earth as it is in heaven.

 This parable is answering a question: “How does God rule?” or “What does the way God rules look like?”
-Jesus says that one of the ways God rules is like a man who planted a crop and these counterfeit, poisonous weeds that look just like the good wheat he planted started growing alongside of the wheat.
+Jesus says that one of the ways God rules is like a man who planted a crop and these counterfeit, poisonous weeds that look just like the good wheat he planted started growing alongside the wheat.
 The two plants could be distinguished by the trained eye and the farmer quickly spots the poisonous weeds.
-The servants have varying degrees of skill – some may have vast experience and can easily distinguish between the plants, others may be working the farm for the first time and to them all the plants look the same.
+The servants have varying degrees of skill – some may have vast experience and can easily distinguish between the plants, others may be working the farm for the first time and to them, all the plants look the same.
 So if the servants are sent out to “weed” the field now, a lot of the wheat will be destroyed and a lot of the poisonous weed will survive and the farmer will be worse off than he is at the moment because his crop and profits will be diminished, and he still may end up poisoning himself and others.
 The farmer displays experience and wisdom by deciding to wait for the harvest.
 At the harvest, the wheat and the weeds will be different enough to be easily distinguished.
 The wheat will be collected into the barn and the poisonous weeds will be destroyed by fire.

 So what does all this mean for us?
 We are not the farmer and we are not the servants.
 We are the crop.
 This is not a parable about the church versus the world, but it is a parable about the church.
 In the church itself there are poisonous weeds.
 They look like the good wheat.
 A time will come when we will all be easy to spot for what we are, but for the moment, we cannot tell who is wheat and who are weeds.
 We may be the poisonous weeds ourselves.